ansys/pyansys-heart/doc/source/user_guide/index.rst

 Mechanics
 =========

-This section expalains the key elements in cardiac mechanical models and their default options in the package.
+This section explains the key elements in cardiac mechanical models and their default options in the package.

 - Material: